-- on admission to the school, seek parental consent for photographs to be taken or published (for example, on our website or in newspapers or publications) - use only the pupil's first name with an image - ensure students/pupils are appropriately dressed - encourage students/pupils to tell us if they are worried about any photographs that are taken of - Educate our students on the dangers of 'sexting' and signpost how to raise concerns and get support.
+- on admission to the school, seek parental consent for photographs to be taken or published (for example, on our website or in newspapers or publications) - use only the pupil's first name with an image - ensure students/pupils are appropriately dressed - encourage students/pupils to tell us if they are worried about any photographs that are taken of them. - educate our students on the dangers of sending nudes and semi-nudes, and signpost how to raise concerns and get support.

-16. Work Experience
+10.10 Work Experience

-The school has detailed procedures to safeguard students/pupils undertaking work experience, including arrangements for checking people who provide placements and supervise students/pupils on work experience which are in accordance with the guidance in Keeping Children Safe in Education (DfE 2020).
+The school has detailed procedures to safeguard students/pupils undertaking work experience, including arrangements for checking people who provide placements and supervise students/pupils on work experience which are in accordance with the guidance in Keeping Children Safe in Education 2024.

-17. Children staying with host families
+10.11 Children staying with host families

 The school may make arrangements for students/pupils to stay with a host family during a foreign exchange trip or sports tour.
-In such circumstances the school follows the guidance in Keeping Children Safe in Education (DfE 2020) to ensure that hosting arrangements are as safe as possible.
+In such circumstances the school follows the guidance in Keeping Children Safe in Education 2024 to ensure that hosting arrangements are as safe as possible.

-Some overseas students/pupils may reside with host families during school terms and we will work with the local authority to check that such arrangements are safe and suitable
+Some overseas students/pupils may reside with host families during school terms and we will work with the families to check that such arrangements are safe and suitable